 The mission of DirectWomen is to increase the representation of women lawyers on corporate boards.
 DirectWomen identifies leading women lawyers from around the country who are able to provide the experience, independence, and business judgment required for board effectiveness.
 Through its various programs, DirectWomen develops and positions women attorney leaders for board service.
 It also serves as a resource for companies seeking qualified women board candidates.

 DirectWomen is a national nonprofit that works to increase the representation of women lawyers on corporate boards.
-40% of DirectWomen alumnae have been elected to serve on at least one corporate board.
+More than 41% of DirectWomen alumnae have been elected to serve on at least one corporate board.

 OUR VALUE PROPOSITION

 Research by Catalyst and many other organizations, including McKinsey & Company and Credit Suisse, reveals that companies with women board members, particularly those with three or more women board members, financially outperform, on average, those with fewer or no women board members.